Haew Suwat Waterfall in Khao Yai National Park, Thailand

 • Chiang Mai

-3 nights: Explore temples, markets, and villages
+2 nights: Explore temples, night markets, and villages

 • Hua Hin

-3 nights: Experience elephants, beaches and culinary immersion
+3 nights: Experience elephants, beaches, and culinary immersion

-• All itineraries are fully customizable.
+All itineraries are fully customizable.
 We will send you a personalized variation that reflects your interests and travel dates at no extra cost.
 Call to discuss your travel plans with one of our Specialists who know this region firsthand.

-Sample itinerary
+Sample Itinerary

-Day 1:
+Day 1: Arrive in Bangkok

 Aerial view of Bangkok skyline and skyscraper with BTS skytrain Bangkok downtown.
 Panorama of Sathorn and Silom business district Bangkok Thailand at night.